JackTan25/HybridSearch2026/docs/guides/set_up_cluster.md

 sidebar_position: 2
 slug: /set_up_cluster
 ---
-# Set up an Infinity cluster
+# Set up an hybridsearch cluster

-Architecture overview and user guide for Infinity cluster.
+Architecture overview and user guide for hybridsearch cluster.

 ---

 ## Overview

-An Infinity cluster consists of one leader node, up to four follower nodes, and several learner nodes:
+An hybridsearch cluster consists of one leader node, up to four follower nodes, and several learner nodes:

 - **Leader node**: The read node and the only write node.
 - **Follower node**: Read node.